mcthomas/TRACE/README.md

 Our system tests will focus on the program as a whole, extending on the integration tests and analyzing full-flow cases, such as:
 - A user adding several tasks/events/cues, deleting some, adding more
 - More in-depth testing of the UI: is there any button or series of buttons that can break our app?
-- Adding dozens of objects, linking/unlinking, editing, and deleting - all in one test
+- Adding dozens of objects, linking/unlinking, editing, and deleting - all in a single test

-With these tests, we can begin examining more realistic use cases which involve more or all of the application.
+With these tests, we can begin examining more realistic use cases which involve more or all of the application's functions.
 This will prepare us for compatibility and acceptance testing, in which users will be directly interfacing with the app.

-These tests will be carried out using Xcode’s built-in testing library for Swift, XCTests, as well as some testing of the UI through the iOS simulator app, an Apple developer tool which allows us to test our app on a virtual iOS device.
+These tests will be carried out using Xcode’s built-in testing library for Swift, XCTests, as well as some testing of the UI through the iOS simulator app, an Apple developer tool which allows us to test our app on a virtual iOS device emulator.

 ### 4.4 Performance Testing

 For performance testing, we will mainly be focused on the number of tasks/cues/alerts, as well as how they are linked, with regard to the runtime of various key operations of the application.
 Our performance testing will likely begin as early as the unit tests, but will continue throughout development.
 These will be directed primarily at our database and measure the change in runtime of add/search/delete functions as the size of the DB changes.
-We will also run performance tests on the UI to ensure that adding graphic elements does not significantly inhibit the ‘smoothness’ of the application - no freezing/skipping.
+We will also run performance tests on the UI to ensure that adding graphic elements does not significantly inhibit the ‘smoothness’ of the application - no freezing/frame skipping.

 These tests will be carried out using Xcode’s built-in testing library for Swift, XCTests.

 ### 4.5 Compatibility Testing

-Our compatibility testing will mostly be centered on the UI/UE - seeing how users feel about their overall experience while working with the app.
-If we did our other testing well, there should not be any significant involvement of anything like performance, integration, or system testing.
-There should be no errors occuring at this stage, but we hope to find any if they exist.
+Our compatibility testing will mostly be centered on the UI/UX - seeing how users feel about their overall experience while working with the app.
+If we did our previous testing well enough, there should not be any significant concern for areas including performance, integration, or system testing.
+There should be few errors present at this stage, but we hope to find any if they exist.

-These tests will be carried out using the iOS simulator app, an Apple developer tool which allows us to test our app on a virtual iOS device.
+These tests will be carried out using the iOS Simulator.

 ### 4.6 Regression Testing

 This will primarily focus on reiterating and redefining our unit/integration/performance tests as we continue to develop features and functionality.
 It will be an ongoing process throughout development with the goal of ensuring that new changes aren’t interfering with the execution and performance of existing code.

-These tests will be carried out using Xcode’s built-in testing library for Swift, XCTests, as well as some testing of the UI through the iOS simulator app, an Apple developer tool which allows us to test our app on a virtual iOS device.
+These tests will be carried out using Xcode’s built-in testing library for Swift, XCTests, as well as some testing of the UI through the iOS Simulator.

 ### 4.7 Acceptance Testing

-Our acceptance testing phase will be similar to the compatibility testing in that we’ll be giving the app to clients to test and focusing on their feedback.
-However, this phase will be much more in-depth and rigorous and will be significantly more goal-oriented in that the users/clients will be given several specific tasks/tests to perform (similar to the ones we used for system testing) instead of simpler, single-task tests.
-Additionally, it will be longer than compatibility testing since it will act as the final catch-all for any bugs or places of potential improvement for the application.
+Our acceptance testing phase will be similar to the compatibility testing in that we’ll be giving the app to clients to test, in order to refocus on their feedback.
+However, this phase will be much more in-depth and rigorous and will be significantly more goal-oriented, in that the users/clients will be given several specific tasks/tests to perform (similar to the ones we used for system testing) instead of simpler, mono-task tests.
+Additionally, it will be longer than the compatibility testing phase since it will act as the final catch-all for any bugs or places of potential improvement for the application.

 ## Prototype Presentations